do6ep/esphome-sensostar/README.md

 **Custom ESPHome Component for Engelmann SensoStar Heat Meters**

-This ESPHome integration enables reading detailed heat consumption data from Engelmann SensoStar M-Bus heat meters and makes it available in Home Assistant.
+This ESPHome integration enables reading detailed heat consumption data from Engelmann SensoStar U heat meters and makes it available in Home Assistant.

 ---